Skip to Content

 3. When should you replace your tubeless tires?

-You should replace your tubeless tires when their treads have worn out completely and no longer provide sufficient traction.
+It would be best to replace your tubeless tires when their treads have worn out completely and no longer provide sufficient traction.
 When the tire keeps on leaking air right after getting filled or when it has been torn due to a knife or highly sharp object, it should be replaced.

 Leave a comment